Wild or cultivated purslane is a crawling plant that has leaves that are appreciated for their light lemony taste.

 Sowing and planting purslane

-Purslane mostly grows around the Mediterranean ocean and loves heat to truly develop well.
+Purslane (a type of rose moss) mostly grows around the Mediterranean ocean and loves heat to truly develop well.

-Although it grows naturally in the wild, one can also sow it in the vegetable patch.
+Although it grows naturally in the wild, one can also sow purslane in the vegetable patch.

 Sow preferably in spring or summer in a full sun spot.